Simple Adaptive Estimation of Quadratic Functionals in Nonparametric IV Models: Minimax Optimal Quadratic Functional Estimation

-\begin{A} $\big\|\textsl{diag}(\tau^J)^{-1}\big(G_b^{-1/2}SG_\mu^{-1/2}\big)_l^-\big\|\leq D$ for some constant $D>0$. \end{A}
+\begin{A} $\big\|\textsl{diag}(s_1,\dots,s_J)\big(G_b^{-1/2}SG_\mu^{-1/2}\big)_l^-\big\|\leq D$ for some constant $D>0$. \end{A}

-\textit{Discussion of Assumptions:} Assumption \ref{A:ident} (i) imposes a regularity condition on the structural function $h_0$.
-Assumption \ref{A:basis} imposes bounds on the growth of the basis functions which are known for commonly used bases.
-For instance, $\zeta_b = O( \sqrt K)$ and $\zeta_\psi = O(\sqrt J)$ for (tensor-product) polynomial spline, wavelet and cosine bases, and $\zeta_b = O(K)$ and $\zeta_\psi = O(J)$ for (tensor-product) orthogonal polynomial bases.
-Assumption \ref{A:link} (i) is a mild condition on the approximation properties of the basis used for the instrument space.
-In fact, $\|(\Pi_K T-T)h\|_{L^2(W)}= 0$ for all $h \in \Psi_J$ when the basis functions for $ \text{clsp}\{b_1,...,b_K\}$ and $\Psi_J$ form either a Riesz basis or an eigenfunction basis for the conditional expectation operator.
-Assumption \ref{A:link} (ii) is the usual $L^2$ “stability condition” imposed in the NPIV literature (cf. Assumption 6 in \cite{BCK07econometrica}).
-Note that Assumption \ref{A:link} (ii) is also automatically satisfied by Riesz bases.
+\textit{Discussion of Assumptions:} Assumption \ref{A:ident}(i) ensures identification of the nonlinear functional $f(h_0)$.
+Assumption \ref{A:basis} restricts the growth of the sieve dimension $J$.
+Assumption \ref{A:link}(i) is a mild condition on the approximation properties of the basis used for the instrument space and is first imposed in \cite{chen2021}.
+In fact, $\|(\Pi_K T-T)h\|_{L^2(W)}= 0$ for all $h \in \Psi_J$ when the basis functions for $B_K$ (with $K\geq J$) and $\Psi_J$ form either a Riesz basis or an eigenfunction basis for the conditional expectation operator.
+Assumption \ref{A:link}(ii) is the usual $L^2$ “stability condition” imposed in the NPIV literature (cf. Assumption 6 in \cite{BCK07econometrica}).
+Note that Assumption \ref{A:link}(ii) is also automatically satisfied by Riesz bases.
 Assumption \ref{A:per} is a modification of the sieve measure of ill-posedness and was used by \cite{EfromovichKoltchinskii2001}.
-Assumption \ref{A:per} is also related to the extended link condition in \cite{breunig2016} to establish optimal upper bounds in the context of minimax optimal estimation of linear functionals in NPIV.
+Assumption \ref{A:per} is also related to the extended link condition in \cite{breunig2016} to establish optimal upper bounds in the context of minimax optimal estimation of linear functionals in NPIV models.
+Finally we note that by definition, $s_J$ satisfies